• Skip to primary navigation

 Notes

-If you want to add fragrance to the lotion bars you can add essential oils or fragrance oils to the lotion bars before pouring.
+If you want to add fragrance to the lotion bars you can add essential oils or fragrance oil blends to the lotion bars before pouring.
 Fragrance oils tend to be stronger so you may need less.
 However, the strength of the scent is subjective so you may want to experiment a little.

 About Patti Estep